cybozu-go/setup-hw/docs/how_to_generate_rules.md

 per access, according to the accessed URL path.
-For example, `GET /redfish/v1` returns a page of the server's overall information, while `GET /redfish/v1/Systems/system1/Storage/Volumes/volume1` returns a page of a very specific volume's information.
+For example, `GET /redfish/v1` returns a page of the server's overall information, while `GET /redfish/v1/Systems/system1/Storage/Volumes/volume1` returns a page of very specific volume's information.
 `collector show` traverses such pages and displays them in the form of a JSON key-value object.
-The keys of the JSON object are paths of Redfish data, and the values are pages as JSON data returned by Redfish API.
+The keys of the JSON object are paths of Redfish data, and the values are pages returned by Redfish API in JSON.
 See the ["Data Format" section](collector.md#data-format) to view an example.

 ### Exclude paths